strapi/documentation/user-docs/latest/content-manager/configuring-view-of-content-type.md

 ![Configuring the edit view of the Content Manager](../assets/content-manager/edit-view-config.png)

-### Configuring settings
+### Edit view settings

 1. In the edit view, click on the **Configure the view** button.
-2. In the Settings area, configure the available settings:
+2. In the Settings area, define your chosen new settings:

 | Setting name    | Instructions                                                                          |
 | --------------- | ------------------------------------------------------------------------------------- |